mrxain699/aws-ec2-web-server-terraform/README.md

-# AWS Infrastructure with Terraform
+# AWS EC2 WEB SERVER Infrastructure with Terraform

 This project defines an AWS web server infrastructure setup using Terraform.
 The configuration includes an EC2 instance running Ubuntu, with a security group allowing HTTP, HTTPS, and SSH access.
 Additionally, the instance is configured to install and run Nginx automatically.